Our Services

 Published on: 5/6/2026

-A bedtime routine of 1 to 2 tablespoons of diluted apple cider vinegar taken 20 to 30 minutes before sleep may slow gastric emptying, boost insulin sensitivity, and lower fasting blood sugar by around 5 to 10 mg/dL in people with insulin resistance or type 2 diabetes.
+Can apple cider vinegar lower blood sugar at night?
+Yes.
+Taking 1 to 2 tablespoons of diluted apple cider vinegar 20 to 30 minutes before bed may help lower fasting blood sugar by approximately 5 to 10 mg/dL in people with insulin resistance or type 2 diabetes.
+This bedtime routine works by slowing gastric emptying and improving insulin sensitivity overnight.

 Many people turn to apple cider vinegar (ACV) for its touted health benefits.
 One popular strategy is taking ACV before bed to help regulate morning blood sugar.
 Below, we'll break down the science, share practical tips, and outline safety considerations—all based on credible research and a physician's perspective.